SumitPokale7/LearnPython/README.md

 ## Why this repo exist!
-This repository contains small programs I add daily as a way to stay consistent with coding.
+This repository contains small programs I added daily as a way to stay consistent with coding.
 Not necessarily about learning Python, but more about keeping up with a daily coding habit.